HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 A spokeswoman for federal Health Minister Tony Abbott said the study's findings on cancer rates were questionable.
 NT health department chief executive Robert Griew was also sceptical.
 "The excess cancers found are not typical of cancers caused by radiation but rather cover the range of cancers that reflect lifestyle issues such as smoking, diet and infection."
 (The Age Nov.
 23, 2006)

 On Nov.
-23, 2006, the AIATSIS chairman stated that the "draft discussion paper entitled Aborigines and Uranium Mining in the Northern Territory authored by Professor Colin Tatz external link et al [...] was neither commissioned nor authorized by the Institute's Governing Council and [...] does not represent a finalized report."
+23, 2006, the AIATSIS chairman stated that the "draft discussion paper entitled Aborigines and Uranium Mining in the Northern Territory authored by Professor Colin Tatz et al [...] was neither commissioned nor authorized by the Institute's Governing Council and [...] does not represent a finalized report."

 ERA plans to mill more stockpiled low-grade ore, extending operational life of Ranger mill by six years